ros2/ros2_documentation/source/Tutorials/Workspace/Creating-A-Workspace.rst

   sudo rosdep install -i --from-path src --rosdistro <distro> -y

-For example, if you're using Dashing, you would run:
+For example, if you're using Eloquent, you would run:

 .. code-block:: bash

-  sudo rosdep install -i --from-path src --rosdistro dashing -y
+  sudo rosdep install -i --from-path src --rosdistro eloquent -y

 If you already have all your dependencies, the console will return: